aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 I liked the Model 700 so much that I found and purchased its big brother, the Model 520, also from Ebay.
 This rule came with its cardboard box, leather case, and original manual.

-As I searched for more information about these Aerial Photo Slide Rules, I stumbled upon Nathan Zeldes’ article [“A Calculator Hidden in a book”](https://www.nzeldes.com/HOC/Cornell.htm) about a different device designed to solve a similar problem.
+As I searched for more information about these Aerial Photo Slide Rules, I stumbled upon Nathan Zeldes’ article “A Calculator Hidden in a book” [^2] about a different device designed to solve a similar problem.
 Nathan’s curiosity and exploration of the Cornell “How Many?” device, along with his mention of the Pickett Model 700, inspired me to research further and to consider writing an article of my own.

 It took me a while to find it, but I did eventually find Katz’s article in **Photogrammetric Engineering**.